 let s2: str = "How's it going?";

 Rust needs to know how much memory to allocate for any value of a particular type, and all values of a type must use the same amount of memory.
-If we were allowed to write this code, that would mean these two str values would need to take up the exact same amount of space, but they have different lengths: s1 needs 12 bytes of storage, and s2 needs 15.
+If Rust allowed us to write this code, these two str values would need to take up the same amount of space.
+But they have different lengths: s1 needs 12 bytes of storage and s2 needs 15.
 This is why it’s not possible to create a variable holding a dynamically sized type.

-So what to do?
-You already know the answer in this case: we make the types of s1 and s2 a &str rather than str.
-If you think back to the “String Slices” section of Chapter 4, we said that the slice data structure stores the starting position and the length of the slice.
+So what do we do?
+In this case, you already know the answer: we make the types of s1 and s2 a &str rather than a str.
+Recall that in “String Slices” on page XX in Chapter 4 we said the slice data structure stores the starting position and the length of the slice.

+prod: check/link xref (ch 4)

-So while a &T is a single value that stores the memory address of where the T is located, a &str is two values: the address of the str and its length.
-As such, a &str has a size we can know at compile time: it’s two times the size of a usize in length.
+So although a &T is a single value that stores the memory address of where the T is located, a &str is two values: the address of the str and its length.
+As such, we can know the size of a &str value at compile time: it’s two times the size of a usize in length.
 That is, we always know the size of a &str, no matter how long the string it refers to is.
-This is the general way in which dynamically sized types are used in Rust; they have an extra bit of metadata that stores the size of the dynamic information.
-This leads us to the golden rule of dynamically sized types: we must always put values of dynamically sized types behind a pointer of some kind.
+In general, this is the way in which dynamically sized types are used in Rust: they have an extra bit of metadata that stores the size of the dynamic information.
+The golden rule of dynamically sized types is that we must always put values of dynamically sized types behind a pointer of some kind.

-We can combine str with all kinds of pointers: Box<str>, for example, or Rc<str>.
-In fact, you’ve seen this before, but with a different dynamically sized type: traits.
+We can combine str with all kinds of pointers: for example, Box<str> or Rc<str>.
+In fact, you’ve seen this before but with a different dynamically sized type: traits.
 Every trait is a dynamically sized type we can refer to by using the name of the trait.
-In Chapter 17 in the “Using Trait Objects that Allow for Values of Different Types” section, we mentioned that in order to use traits as trait objects, we have to put them behind a pointer like &Trait or Box<Trait> (Rc<Trait> would work too).
-Traits being dynamically sized is the reason we have to do that!
+In Chapter 17 in “Using Trait Objects that Allow for Values of Different Types” on page XX, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as &Trait or Box<Trait> (Rc<Trait> would work too).

-The Sized Trait
+prod: check/link xref (ch17)

-To work with DSTs, Rust has a particular trait to determine if a type’s size is known at compile time or not: the Sized trait.
+To work with DSTs, Rust has a particular trait called the Sized trait to determine whether or not a type’s size is known at compile time.
 This trait is automatically implemented for everything whose size is known at compile time.
 In addition, Rust implicitly adds a bound on Sized to every generic function.
 That is, a generic function definition like this:

 fn generic<T>(t: T) {